 read the original abstract

-Large-scale multi-objective optimization remains challenging because high-dimensional decision spaces, complex variable interactions, and limited function evaluation budgets make it difficult to balance convergence, diversity, and stability.
+Large-scale multi-objective optimization problems (LSMOPs) remain challenging due to the high-dimensional decision spaces, complex variable interactions, and limited function evaluation budgets, which make it difficult to balance the convergence, diversity, and stability.
 Existing two-archive evolutionary algorithms can alleviate the conflict between convergence and diversity, but they often underuse archive reliability and problem-structure information, leading to inefficient search, incomplete front coverage, and late-stage archive drift.
 To address these issues, this paper proposes TRUST-TAEA, a trustworthiness-guided two-archive evolutionary algorithm.
 Archive trustworthiness is defined by integrating evolutionary progress with convergence-archive maturity, and is used to coordinate variable-grouping sparse search, anchor-probing compensatory search, and archive stabilization.
-TRUST-TAEA is evaluated on the LSMOP benchmark suite with 500--5000 decision variables and two or three objectives.
-Experimental results show that TRUST-TAEA achieves superior or highly competitive performance in terms of convergence, diversity, and stability.
+TRUST-TAEA is evaluated on the LSMOP benchmark suite with 500--5000 decision variables and 2, 3-objectives.
+Experimental results show that TRUST-TAEA achieves superior and highly competitive performance in terms of convergence, diversity, and stability.
 A three-objective day-ahead scheduling case of a grid-connected microgrid further demonstrates its practical applicability, where TRUST-TAEA obtains the best IGD$^+$ value and generates a feasible dispatch strategy balancing cost, emissions, and grid-power fluctuation.

 Editorial analysis